n8mandreza/pedal-toolbox/README.md

 in the localizer utilities to format date, time and number strings given a set of locale and style options.

+### Features

+This plugin features a few categories of utilities:

+- Generators
+  - Device sizes
+- Migrators
+  - AlertBanner (Web)
+  - Alert (Web)
+  - Image
+- Localizers
+  - Currency
+  - Date
+  - Number
+  - Time

+All components and views are in the `components` folder.
+Each view is a modular component, meaning any time a new view is added, there are 2 steps to make it accessible within the plugin's navigation:

+1. Add it to the "sidebar" navigation menu in `ui.tsx` as a `TabItem`
+2. Add a case to the `renderView` function in `ui.tsx` to render the corresponding view

 ### Pre-requisites

 - [Node.js](https://nodejs.org) – v18